Prerequisites for Amazon EC2 instance hibernation - Amazon Elastic Compute Cloud

 Use one of the following three options to ensure that the root volume is an encrypted EBS volume:

 • EBS encryption by default – You can enable EBS encryption by default to ensure that all new EBS volumes created in your Amazon account are encrypted.
 This way, you can enable hibernation for your instances without specifying encryption intent at instance launch.
-For more information, see Encryption by default.
+For more information, see Enable encryption by default.

 • EBS "single-step" encryption – You can launch encrypted EBS-backed EC2 instances from an unencrypted AMI and also enable hibernation at the same time.
 For more information, see Use encryption with EBS-backed AMIs.